tidymodels/corrr/README.md

 corrr
 ================

-corrr is a package for making it easy to conduct and interpret correlations.
+corrr is a package for exploring **corr**elation matrices in **R**.
+It provides methods for doing routine tasks when exploring correlation matrices such as comparing only some variables against others, or arranging the matrix in terms of the strength of the correlations, and so it.
+It also provides visualisation methods for extracting useful information such as variable clustering and latent dimensionality.

 You can install: